 The holder or barrel as it is called in New German, sorry, English, is also the largest part.
 Inside the front end, the grip section houses the ink feed with the nib attached.
 Right behind it, further towards the other end of and inside the barrel, is the location of the tank or cartridge.

 In the case of a tank version of a fountain pen, there is a turntable section at the side or back of the barrel, assisting in filling the tank.
 In a cartridge design, the barrel can be taken off, usually just behind the grip section, to gain access to the cartridge for its replacement.
 And, there are numerous other versions of reservoirs with their particular filling methods.

 A component much undervalued because most of the time it only clutters your desk space.
 It has several important functions.
 Firstly and obviously, it protects the nib while the fountain pen is carried around.

 It prevents the exposed nib from soiling things.
 It also reduces the rate of drying out the nib, which prolongs the time for the pen to be available.
 For the latter in particular, the cap contains an inner, softer part that seals the area around the nib from the atmosphere around, thus, reducing drying of the ink on the nib.

-Some caps are screwed on some others clip on, on some you may find a small hole hidden under the clip.
-Unfortunately, the clip on has become more fashionable.
-Why I say this?
-I tell you more in the specific chapter.
+Some caps are screwed on some others clipped on, on some you may find a small hole hidden under the clip.
+Unfortunately, clip-on caps have become more fashionable.
+Why do I say this?
+I will tell you more in the specific chapter.

-The converter converts a fountain pen designed to house a cartridge back to one with a tank, either bladder or piston.
-The marketing excuse was to give people who do not have access to buying cartridges still the opportunity to use such a fountain pen.
+The converter is an unfortunate afterthought because it is filled through the feed and section of a fountain pen, which had not been designed for this function.
+Cartridge fountain pens are meant to be filled from the rear end of the section.
+Marketings excuse was to give people who do not have access to buying cartridges still the opportunity to use such a fountain pen.